alessiodevoto/NeMo-Skills/docs/openmathinstruct2/inference.md

 cd ../../../
 ```

 Now we have a fp8 quantised checkpoint, so we can build our engine.
+Note, there is an open issue in using fp8 kv cache for this model so we do not use this.
+If you do not use ReDrafter, set `--max_num_tokens 1000`.
+This is related to the chunked context is incompatible currently with ReDrafter/Medusa.
 ```
-trtllm-build --checkpoint_dir $OpenMath-Nemotron-14B-Kaggle-fp8-ckpt \
+trtllm-build --checkpoint_dir OpenMath-Nemotron-14B-Kaggle-fp8-ckpt \
-    --output_dir $FP16_MODEL \
+    --output_dir OpenMath-Nemotron-14B-Kaggle-fp8-trtllm \
     --gemm_plugin  auto \
     --use_paged_context_fmha=enable \
     --max_batch_size 32 \